juanjqo/tutorial-dqrobotics-with-coppeliasim/docs/source/about.rst

 About this tutorial
 ===================

-This tutorial is designed to get you started with DQ Robotics and CoppeliaSim.

 .. note::
    This tutorial requires basic concepts about dual quaternion algebra, DQ Robotics, and CoppeliaSim.
 If those topics are unfamiliar to you, this tutorial **is not** for you.